Connecticut State Community College Capital: History

-Capital Community College is a public community college in Hartford, Connecticut.
-The only public fully undergraduate institution in the City of Hartford, Capital's roots date to 1967 with the founding of Greater Hartford Community College.
-In 1992 Capital merged with Hartford State Technical College to become Capital Community-Technical College in a state-mandated consolidation.
+Capital began in 1967 as the Greater Hartford Community College.
+In 1992, it merged with Hartford State Technical College, founded in 1946, to become Greater Hartford/Hartford State Community-Technical College in a state-mandated consolidation.
+Later, that was shortened to Capital Community-Technical College.

 In 2000, the college's name was changed to Capital Community College.
-In July 2023, Capital Community College officially became part of CT State Community College, a merger of 12 individual campuses into one large community college.
-Its official name now is CT State Community College Capital.
+In July 2023, Capital Community College became part of Connecticut State Community College, a merger of twelve individual institutions into one large community college.
+Its official name now is Connecticut State Community College Capital.